Evidence-Based, Integrative Psychotherapy

-My work integrates established, evidence-based therapies including Cognitive Behavioural Therapy (CBT) and Dialectical Behaviour Therapy (DBT), providing structure, skill development, and clear treatment direction when stability is needed.
+My work integrates well-established, evidence-based therapies including Cognitive Behavioural Therapy (CBT) and Dialectical Behaviour Therapy (DBT).
+These approaches can provide structure, practical skills, and clear direction when people are working to stabilize emotions, thoughts, or life circumstances.

-Therapy is developmentally informed.
-Emotional patterns, stress responses, and relational dynamics are shaped by earlier experiences.
-Treatment is paced and responsive to your capacity, integrating structured skill-building with deeper exploration when appropriate.
+Therapy is also developmentally informed.
+The ways we respond emotionally, handle stress, and relate to others are often shaped by earlier experiences and environments.
+Our work is paced thoughtfully and adapted to your capacity, combining practical skill-building with deeper exploration when it is helpful.

 The focus is not only symptom reduction, but sustainable change — strengthening emotional regulation, relational effectiveness, and day-to-day functioning over time.